|

 them "Berkley Diamond" books, also known as the "D-series" by collectors.

-order within the Lettered-series, were obviously geared for young readers, much like
+order within the Lettered-series) were obviously geared for young readers, much like

 Scholastic Books.

-This page was updated in February, 2012 |
+This page was updated in June, 2022 |